Financial Aid for Military Students

 Information about qualifying pay rates and payment dates is available only through direct contact between the student and the Department of Veterans Affairs.

-The certifying official is responsible for the accurate and prompt certification of enrollments and changes in enrollment of eligible students to the VA.
-The certifying official is an employee of the college, not the VA.
-The certifying official cannot determine eligibility for VA Educational Benefits.
+The certifying%20official is responsible for the accurate and prompt certification of enrollments and changes in enrollment of eligible students to the VA.
+The certifying official is an employee of the college, not the VA, and cannot determine eligibility for VA Educational Benefits.

 "GI Bill®” is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.